One Less Bell to Answer

 "One Less Bell to Answer" is a song written by Burt Bacharach and Hal David.
 Originally written in 1967 for Keely Smith, the song was rediscovered in late 1969 by Bones Howe, the producer for the 5th Dimension, and the song was included on the group's 1970 debut album for Bell Records, Portrait.
 Lead vocals on the single were sung by Marilyn McCoo.

 "One Less Bell to Answer" was a platinum record.
-The song reached number two on the Billboard Hot 100 chart, behind "My Sweet Lord" by George Harrison.
-On other US charts, it went to number one on the Adult Contemporary chart, as well as No. 4 on the Best Selling Soul Singles chart.
+The song peaked at No.2 on the Billboard Hot 100 behind "My Sweet Lord" by George Harrison for the weeks of December 26, 1970 and January 2, 1971.
+On other US charts, it went to No.1 on the Adult Contemporary chart, as well as No.4 on the Best Selling Soul Singles chart.

+Background

+Burt Bacharach and Hal David disagree on the origin of "One Less Bell to Answer".
+Bacharach told Paul Zollo, the author of Songwriters on Songwriting, that the song was inspired by an incident that occurred with his then-girlfriend, actress Angie Dickinson.
+"That was kind of a freak that it happened.
+The title was born from working on 'What's New Pussycat', and Angie Dickinson was living with me in London.
+A doorbell rang, and I think she made the comment, 'One less bell to answer, when I get out of here.'
+It was pretty intense, and it bothered her.
+We weren't married yet but we were living together.
+I think Hal heard her say, 'One less bell to answer'.
+He thought, that's a good song title and we wrote it."

+In the liner notes of Bacharach's "The Look of Love" box set, Hal David described a different inspiration for the song: "Burt and I were in London working on a project, and I was invited to a dinner party.
+The hostess said to me, 'When you arrive, don't ring the bell, just come in.
+It'll make one less bell for me to answer.'
+I was wise enough to know it was a good title!"

 Personnel

 According to the AFM contract sheets, the following musicians played on the track.